The Gateway School

 The school was created to help break the poverty and deprivation cycles through education; specifically, providing an education in English and Telugu (the local language), helping students access a higher education and a skilled workforce they normally would not have access to.
 The Gateway School students consistently score high in all state exams and government inspections.
 Although the school is approved and regulated by the Indian government, it does not receive government funding.

-Many students from the surrounding communities, walk or ride bicycles or mopeds for up to two hours a day, each way, to attend school.
-The Gateway School uses an old school bus to pick-up and drop-off students that live the farthest away.
+Many students from the surrounding communities, walk or ride bicycles for up to two hours a day, each way, to attend school.
+The Gateway School uses two 10-year old school buses to pick-up and drop-off 250 students a day, living up to 8 miles away.

 Despite being filled to capacity (standing-room only) on each trip, it still makes multiple trips a day.
 It’s important that transportation isn’t the reason why children aren’t able to attend school.